 I was diagnosed with large B-cell lymphoma, and it was at a very advanced stage.
-The only symptoms I had were mild abdominal pain, for which the doctor suggested I do an ultrasound and MRI, which revealed the disease.
+The only symptoms I had were mild abdominal pain, for which the doctor suggested I had to go for an ultrasound and MRI, which revealed the disease.

 It was a massive shock for me.
 The day before, I was jogging outside and riding my bike without even thinking about such a tragedy.
 My family was also surprised and terrified.
-We all cried for a very long time, but I came to the conclusion that I had to fight and think positively.
+We all cried for a very long time, but I concluded that I had to fight and think positively.

 And since it was an advanced stage, I stuck to what the doctors told me and did not follow any alternate treatments.